polkadot-js/docs/docs/substrate/extrinsics.md

    The dispatch origin for this call must be _Signed_.

-   - `target`: The account that should be transferred the vested funds.
+   - `target`: The account receiving the vested funds.

-  - `amount`: The amount of funds to transfer and will be vested.

   - `schedule`: The vesting schedule attached to the transfer.

    Emits `VestingCreated`.

+   NOTE: This will unlock all schedules through the current block.